erendemirel/garde/README.md

 #### Security Without Role Paradoxes:
 garde avoids traditional "roles" and "scopes" that often create security paradoxes:
 - **Granular Permissions**: Individual permissions instead of role bundles
-- **Permission Requests**: Users request changes, admins approve or modify
+- **Permission Requests**: Users request changes, admins approve or modify.
+Users can display all permissions and groups
 - **No Over-Privileging**: Admins get exactly the access they need
 - **JSON Configuration**: Permissions defined in `permissions.json` with descriptions